 How does the Starling business account work and what are its main features?

 Like many other challenger banks, Starling offers a banking experience that is pretty different to traditional banks.
 We have even featured this account as one of our best business bank accounts for online banking.
 Here’s an overview of the features you can expect with a Starling business account and how you can get started:

 - Quick application.
 Download the app on your smartphone.
-After entering some personal details, you take a photo of an accepted I.D. and film a short video of yourself.
-With a business account Starling run a few quick credit checks too, but the whole process shouldn’t take more than 10 minutes.
+After entering some personal details, you take a photo of an accepted ID and film a short video of yourself.
+With a business account, Starling runs a few quick credit checks too, but the whole application process shouldn’t take more than 10 minutes.

-- Your card.
+- Debit card.
 You’ll be issued with a contactless Mastercard debit card, which should take between 3-5 days to arrive.
-However, you can start using Starling straight away through Google or Apply pay.
+However, you can start using Starling straight away through Google Pay or Apply Pay.